splunk/addonfactory-ucc-generator/ui/README.md

 ## Overview

-The project contains UI framework that renders UI components dynamically based on provided `globalConfig.json`.
+This project includes a UI framework that dynamically renders UI components based on the provided `globalConfig.json`.

 ## Getting Started